We hold the Advice Quality Standard, which provides you with the assurance that we have met certain criteria that demonstrate a commitment to quality.

 Helping people to secure their benefit entitlements enables them to feel more in control of their lives and take part in their communities and can relieve some of the burden of poverty and/or debt that so often leads to a downwards spiral of both mental and physical health.
 We provide a holistic service, signposting people to other resources in the borough, including Health and Well-being opportunities, Voluntary work and Education and counselling and Talking Therapies.

-Two part time staff David & Cheryalin manage our Welfare Surgery Project.
+We have two staff David & Cheryalin manage our Welfare Surgery Project.
 We can receive referrals from Community Mental Health Teams (CMHTs), GP surgeries, Job centres, Care Homes and Residential Hostels and other voluntary organisations.
 We also accept self-referrals.

-We can help in you make claims for and maintain the following benefits:
+We can help in the following areas:

 Employment and Support Allowance (ESA) money if you cannot work because of illness or disability